siemens/ghostwire/docs/terminology.md

 #### Detector

-A Gostwire plugin that detects if a given process is a particular container engine and then contacts its API for discovering the containers this particular engine manages.
+A [turtlefinder](https://github.com/siemens/turtlefinder) plugin that detects if a given process is a particular container engine and then contacts its API for discovering the containers this particular engine manages.
 The Detector plugin group name is `"turtlefinders"`.